 Michelle has been with Sunbury Physiotherapy in various roles for the past 17 years including as a receptionist and remedial massage therapist.
 Most recently Michelle has transitioned to Co Practice Manager.
 Michelle’s strong background in healthcare, her extensive experience and amazing organisational skills ensures the clinic runs smoothly and efficiently, whilst providing the best possible service for our patients remains her priority.

-You will see Michelle at the clinic on Tuesdays, Thursdays and Fridays.
+You will see Michelle at the clinic on Wednesdays, Thursdays and Fridays.

 Michelle has been a Sunbury local all her life, and outside of work is kept busy with her 2 young children and also enjoys spending time with the rest of her family and friends